gregmsanderson/fly-live-beats/docs/11-aws-run-globally.md

 I'll need to configure the security groups to permit access both within the region and now _also_ cross-region (my database remains in the UK, in a separate VPC).

 First I'll set up the security groups as I did in the previous region.
 I'll create a new one for the ALB (making sure to create it in my new VPC's ID).
-Once done, I'll then allow commnication from that to the ECS service and for containers to commnicate within the service (allowing all requests from the new VPC's CIDR).
+Once done, I'll then allow communication from that to the ECS service and for containers to communicate within the service (allowing all requests from the new VPC's CIDR).
 You can see the original guide.

 At this point the ECS should work within US West.
 However it would not be able to connect to the RDS database.
 That is in the UK.
 I can't simply allow an incoming connection from the US ECS security group in the UK RDS security group ... because _it_ does not know it exists.
 If you try that (adding the ID of a security group from another AWS region) you would see: